SrivathsanNayak/ethical-hacking-notes/HTBAcademy/hashcat/README.md

     hashcat -a 0 -m 1000 ntds_hashes.txt /usr/share/wordlists/kaonashi.txt

     # in case of too many hashes, we can extract it all to a file

+    # if username is also required
+    hashcat -a 0 -m 1000 DC01.inlanefreight.local.ntds --username /usr/share/wordlists/kaonashi.txt
     ```

 * Miscellaneous cracking: